 The Relationship With Food goes far deeper than many of us would expect.
 Working with thousands of clients on their habits, traveling overseas and being part of a family myself, have shown me how varied people’s relationship with food is.

 Food, the most complicated addiction: Unlike other habits food is linked to a large number of things that influence our psychology.
-Food is social which caries a lot of expectations from others; in some families you are ‘expected’ to eat too much, or too little; in some families you are expected to eat unhealthy foods (at Xmas, Easter, birthdays, holidays, weddings, because it’s Friday).
+Food is social which means there are expectations from others; in some families you are ‘expected’ to eat too much, or too little; or its expected you eat unhealthy foods (at Xmas, Easter, birthdays, holidays, weddings, or even because it’s Friday).

 Food can be associated with body image, so food is linked with guilt in many cases.
 Having awareness of the guilt pattern and clearing that, makes a big difference to changing your food habits.
 Is guilt letting you know you’ve been judging yourself unfairly for too long?

 Comfort food eating is linked to emotions.
 Stress, anxiety, worry, boredom, anger.
 If your primary way to deal with emotions, is to eat, this will cause problems for you in the long run.
 It is important to find positive, healthy ways to nurture yourself, that don’t involve food at all.

-These are the 5 critical things you want to get right with your relationship with food:
+These are the 5 critical things you want right with your relationship with food: